-Targets for the school and for classes are displayed in the school and you should take time to study them.
+Targets for the school and for classes are displayed in the school in the Reception Area and you should take time to study them.

 The minimum level of attendance for this school is 95% attendance and we will keep you updated regularly about progress to this level and how your child's attendance compares.